10 Cold Email Subject Line Examples to Boost Your Open Rate

 Emojis are a great option for your cold email subject line – this is a fact.

-In the world of B2B, however, you want to make sure you are using them with the right person in the right spot.
+But, you want to make sure you are using them with the right person in the right spot.

 Type 10 - The Reference: